 Successful management strategies for pit lakes have to establish the resource capacity and quality under the local climatic and hydro(geo)logical conditions of the mine site.
 This forms the basis for considering post-mining land-use strategies (e.g., tourism, aquaculture, agriculture) while safeguarding water requirements for ecosystem protection and revegetation at the local and regional scale.

-This project will examine the potential to optimise water management and water use for environmental restoration and examine the potential opportunities and value of other beneficial water uses.
-It will identify challenges and opportunities and the key research needed to enable water management to achieve environmental, cultural and economic goals.
-The work is only possible by bringing together a team with expertise in groundwater and surface water flow, water chemistry and water quality and an understanding of mine operational requirements.
+This project examines the potential to optimise water management and water use for environmental restoration and examine the potential opportunities and value of other beneficial water uses.
+It identifies challenges and opportunities and the key research needed to enable water management to achieve environmental, cultural and economic goals.
+This work was conducted by a team with expertise in groundwater and surface water flow, water chemistry and water quality and an understanding of mine operational requirements.

-BHP; ChemCentre; Flinders University; Fortescue Metals Group Ltd; Newmont Goldcorp Australia; Rio Tinto Services Limited; South32 Limited; University of Queensland; University of Western Australia; Department of Water and Environmental Regulation, Western Australian Government; Golder Associates Pty.
+BHP; ChemCentre; Flinders University; Fortescue Metals Group Ltd; Newmont Mining Services; Rio Tinto Services Limited; South32 Limited; University of Queensland; University of Western Australia; Department of Water and Environmental Regulation, Western Australian Government; Golder Associates Pty.
 Ltd.